 The Basic Underground Hard Rock Miner - Common Core Program is designed to cover the following areas of competency:

 * Perform General Lock Out and Tag Out

 For further details on the Program, please click here.

 How can I get more information?

-Attend the next MANDATORY information session on Tuesaday December 17th at 9:00 am and have your questions answered directly by Northern College and Richmont Mine.
-The date for the next session has not been determined but will be posted as soon as it is available.
+Attend the next MANDATORY information session and have your questions answered directly by Northern College and Richmont Mine.

 If you are planning on applying for Second Career funding for this program, an Employment Consultant can assist you with the application.
 Please remember this process can take up to 4-6 weeks before approval for funding is confirmed.

 The Regional Employment Help Centre anticipates offering the Summer Jobs Service program once again this summer.
 Complete details will be posted as soon as they become available for both students and employers.

 This Summer Jobs Service Program is funded by the Government of Ontario.